ideasmamas/ideasmamas/README.md

-### Hi there, I'm Ideas Mama - aka a mom with coding brain ??
+### Hi there, I'm Ideas Mama - aka a mom with coding brain.
 ## I'm own a mother of 2, interested in cutting edge technology and coding.

 - ??
 We provide ideas to solve daily problems.
 - ??
-I’m currently learning everything that can make people happy ??
+I’m currently learning everything that can make people happy
 - ??
 I’m looking to provide value to those who wish to hire me
 - ??
 This year goals: Contribute to Open Source projects
 - ?
 Fun fact: I love to travel and play drums